DevTeam/Pure.DI/readme/smart-tags.md

   }
 }
 ```
-In this way you can apply refactoring in the development environment.
-And also changes of tags in bindings will be automatically checked by the compiler.
+So you can apply refactoring in the development environment.
+And also tag changes in bindings will be automatically checked by the compiler.
 This will reduce the number of errors.
 The example below also uses the `using static Pure.DI.Tag;` directive to access tags in `Pure.DI.Tag` without specifying a type name: